The Twins Almanac for July

 Oliva Has Three-Homer Game

-Designated hitter Tony Oliva hits three solo home runs in a 7-6 loss in Kansas City.
+Designated hitter Tony Oliva hit three solo home runs in a 7-6 loss in Kansas City on this date in 1973.

 To date, one other Twin has hit three home runs in a loss—Brian Dozier in an 11-5 home loss to Kansas City on September 5, 2016 (the worst season in franchise history).